 Those pictures were the first thing in my existence to suggest me a strategy, a method to reduce, to fight back against the often frighteningly ephemeral quality of time, something that had always caused me great anxiety, since early infancy.

-That yellowing shoebox was the first and perhaps the strongest reason to inspire me, later in life, to become a photographer, to try and stop the passing of time with a camera, to attempt expressing my innermost feelings not though words but through images.
+That yellowing shoebox was the first and perhaps the strongest reason to inspire me, later in life, to become a photographer, to try and stop the passing of time with a camera, to attempt expressing my innermost feelings not through words, but through images.

 But then, the chestnuts were ready.
 The photos would gently go back in the shoebox and the chestnuts were pulled out of the oven and briefly wrapped in a rag.
 One by one, burning our fingers, we would start peeling and eating them, piping hot.